Multi-State Family Law Lawyers at Stange Law Firm

 Pre and Post-nuptial Agreements

 The court will usually follow this agreement if the parents can establish a parenting plan.
-However, if the parents cannot agree, the family lawyers at Stange Law Firm, PC will present evidence to the court regarding the child’s best interests.
+However, if the parents cannot agree, the domestic relations lawyers at Stange Law Firm, PC will present evidence to the court regarding the child’s best interests.
 This might involve presenting school records, the testimony of a psychologist or substance abuse counselor, criminal records, and even medical records.
 Our attorneys will work to gather the necessary evidence, while also ensuring to consider the rules of evidence applicable in the particular local jurisdiction.

-Legal and Physical Custody
+Legal and Physical

 Child Support